JolisNzamb21st/JolisNzamb21st/README.md

 ---

 ### 🧠 About Me
-I’m a **Computer Science graduate (Bachelor’s Degree)** with a strong drive to merge technology, creativity, and community impact.
+I’m a Computer Science graduate who believes in using technology and creativity as tools for positive community transformation.
-I love crafting **accessible, responsive, and human-centered web experiences**, and I’m currently deepening my expertise in **JavaScript, React, and Django** while building **community-based tech initiatives** that empower learners and foster inclusion.
+I love crafting **accessible, responsive, and human-centred web experiences**, and I’m currently deepening my expertise in **JavaScript, React, and Django** while building **community-based tech initiatives** that empower learners and foster inclusion.

 ---